-$\Gamma^{ ext{amed virtuoso pianist, Martha Argerich, was noted to}$ say, "Anyone who heard the Fauré Quartet perform will want to hear it again."
+$F{\mathrm{tha}}^{\mathrm{amed}}$ virtuoso pianist, Marsay, "Anyone who heard the Fauré Quartet perform will want to hear it again."
 Argerich had perfect cause to say so, as the Faure Quartet plays with such magnificent virtuosity and incredible sensitivity.
 Like the counterpoint in a Bach fugue, each musician plays individually and with independent strength and talent, but together create a sound so enriched with color that has established them as such a celebrated chamber group.
 Sascha Froembling's viola, somber and elegant, at times almost echoes Erika Geldsetzer's impassioned, virtuosic violin, but each managed to rise in swelling streams of independent splendor.
 Konstantin Heidrich, on cello, constantly gives the Quartet weight, nonetheless playing recognizable melodies that are heard over the first strings through double stops or glissandos.
 Dirk himself.
-His careful, free flourishes highlight the elegant tangle of melodies, adding a delicate finesse to the vibrancy of the ringing through their instruments.
+His careful, free flourishes highlight the elegant tangle of melodies, adding a delicate finesse to the vibrancy of the strings.

+Mommertz, on piano, regardless of belonging to a different musical family, plays with great sensitivity and independence.
+He frequently plays chords, which mirror the cellist's part, without overshadowing the latter or ringing through their instruments.
 The two piano quartets demonstrate the Quartet's versatility and talent; the impassioned Piano Quartet No. 1, especially its famed final movement, the Gypsy Rondo, presents Geldsetzer's great precision and beauty of tone against Mommertz's sensitivity and Horowitz-like delicacy.
 The Piano Quartet No. 3 is quite different in tone; there is little of the chaotic beauty and passion of the first piano quartet.
 It is more Romantic; the timbre is more elegant and delicate.
 The Faure Quartet, though, manages to play it remarkably well, demonstrating what is surprisingly different to the first piece.
 The Faure Quartet's new album is a magnificent display of its great talent, one that you will surely want to hear again and again.